mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

-## Maximum entropy approximation of distributions {#sec:ch5_sec06}
+## Maximum Entropy Approximation of Distributions {#sec:ch5_sec06}

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/MaxEnt_approx_joint.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/MaxEnt_approx_joint.html) as an annotated Jupyter notebook.)

 On the one hand, chemical master equations like the one here represent a hard mathematical challenge.
-As presented in Peccoud and Ycart derived a closed-form solution for the two-state promoter at the mRNA level [@Peccoud1995].
+Peccoud and Ycart derived a closed-form solution for the two-state promoter at the mRNA level [@Peccoud1995].
 In an impressive display of mathematical skills, Shahrezaei and Swain were able to derive an approximate solution for the one- (not considered in this work) and two-state promoter master equation at the protein level [@Shahrezaei2008].
 Nevertheless, both of these solutions do not give instantaneous insights about the distributions as they involve complicated terms such as confluent hypergeometric functions.

 On the other hand, there has been a great deal of work to generate methods that can approximate the solution of these discrete state Markovian models [@Ale2013;